term7/RaspberryPi-USB-Privacy-Gadget/README.md

 `sudo reboot now`

 On your Mac, open System Preferences -> Network Settings After a short while your Raspberry Pi should show up as *Tardigrade*.
-If it appears with a green dot (*Connected*), you should be able to browse the internet, even if your Mac's WI-FI is switched off.
+If it appears with a green dot (*Connected*), you should be able to browse the internet with all your traffic being sent through ProtonVPN, even if your Mac's WI-FI is switched off.

 <p align="center">
   <img src="/png/Network-Settings.png" title="Network-Settings">